aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy2.md

     aws cloudformation create-stack --stack-name pc-serverless-policy --parameters ParameterKey=S3Bucket,ParameterValue=serverless-${BUCKET_POSTFIX} --template-body file://serverless-template.yaml --capabilities CAPABILITY_NAMED_IAM
     ```
 {{% notice info %}}
 The command above creates a Cloudformationstack as based on the template`serverless-template.yaml`.
 The policy name is specified in the template file.
 The `--stack-name` argument takes a unique name that will be associated with the stack on your account.
 The `--parameters` option specify the input parameters for the stack (here we pass `S3Bucket` as the key and name of the S3 Bucket as the Value).
-Furthermore, since we are creating IAM resources we must explicitly acknowledge that our stack template contains `--capabilities`.
+Furthermore, since you are creating IAM resources you must explicitly acknowledge that our stack template contains `--capabilities`.
 You could use the *AWS Console* to create this stack too.
 {{% /notice %}}

 3. Once the AWS CloudFormation stack creation completes, you can confirm the IAM Policy is created by running the command below in your Cloud9 Terminal to query the policy `pclusterSSM` you just created